Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 Guides

-Profiling and ingestion are a dev/operator workflow owned by the CLI, not a runtime-construction step.
-You profile a read-only target database once, persist the resulting catalog to a durable backend, and then your application's runtime consumes that catalog read-only through the data_environment.
-The CLI, the Python package, and (in future) Studio all drive the same Rust execution kernel (flowai-runtime::data), so there is one implementation of the behavior.
+Profiling is a development or operator workflow.
+You profile a read-only target database once, persist the resulting catalog to a durable backend, and then your application runtime consumes that catalog through the data_environment.

 The catalog lifecycle